samigc/pipeline_project/README.md

 Run the script **pipeline.py** with python3 from the console line.

-The output will be a database in the load folder.
+The output will be a database in the load directory.

 ## Take a peak of the data